logi1knobe/Gopher/README.md

 # Gopher Proxy
-IF YOU ARE READING THIS AND YOU SHOULDENT BE, LEAVE!
+IF YOU ARE READING THIS AND YOU SHOULDENT BE HERE I dont know how but you have hacked into our main frame because this is a private repo and not public so if you are seeing this, LEAVE!

 Current version: alpha v0.0.9